costotransverse joint

 What is the costotransverse joint?

-What is the Latin name for the costotransverse joint?
+What type of joint is the costotransverse joint?

 Related Structures